scitran/client/Special-search-parameters.md

 ### Search string

 You can add a parameter 'string', which does a free form search within the other parameter constraints.
-For example, this is a search for acquisitions that have the string 'BOLD_EPI' somewhere in a label, name, note
+For example, this is a search for acquisitions that have the string 'BOLD_EPI' somewhere in a label, name, or note.
 ```
 [acquisitions,srchCmd] = st.search('acquisition',...
     'string','BOLD_EPI',...